trychlos/pwix-env-settings/README.md

     import { EnvSettings } from 'meteor/pwix:env-settings';
 ```

-### Environment management

-While `nodejs` defines only three environments (`development`, `staging` and `production`), and though Meteor has followed the same route, we strongly believe that many more would be better, and that we should not be tied to such only three parts.

-We so use the `APP_ENV` environment variable to address our own environment identifier.
-Through this identifier, we ask the server to publish the setings recorded inside of its private settings.

-The settings are read from the server settings for this environment through the path `Meteor.settings[APP.name].environments[<environment_identifier>]`.

-If not specified in the `APP_ENV` variable, the environment identifier falls back to the `nodejs` `NODE_ENV` environment name.

 ### When configuration assets are they loaded ?

 Historically, configuration assets were loaded at `Meteor.startup()` time.

-Starting with v2.0.0, configuration assets are loaded at package initialization time, i.e. very early in the startup process.
+Starting with v 2.0.0, configuration assets are loaded at package initialization time, i.e. very early in the startup process.

+Starting with v 2.1.0, configuration assets are re-loaded at package configuration time, and `Meteor.settings.public` is rebuilt.

 This behavior is hard-coded, and controlled through the `EnvSettings.C.WaitForStartup` constant.